podijuhc/CodingChallenges01/chalenge_03/11_ Access_and_Modify_List_Items/README.md

 Print the updated list.

-Access the third item in the list and print it.
+Access the third item in the list and print it

 **Example:**
 ```